 And that fire comes in the form of the searingly spicy Sichuan cuisine they’re serving up in this moodily-lit, dark bamboo dining room, hidden behind an innocuous-looking pub facade.
-Expect dishes like French corn-fed chicken dressed in chilli oil; vegetable and seafood dim sum; and DIY hotpots – in which the hot is, thankfully, optional.
+Expect dishes like French corn-fed chicken dressed in chilli oil; vegetable and seafood dim sum; and DIY hotpots – in which the hot is, should you wish, optional.
 READ MORE

 Cambridge Street Kitchen

-Before Timmy Green arrived in Victoria’s shiny new foodie destination Nova Food, we couldn’t help but feel that the area was suffering a distinct lack of Antipodean all-day brunch spots serving vodka-spiked smoothies; poached eggs with halloumi soldiers and balsamic dust; and Melbourne Mars bar cheesecake balls.
+Victoria was, for a time, suffering a distinct lack of Antipodean all-day brunch spots serving vodka-spiked smoothies; poached eggs with halloumi soldiers and balsamic dust; and Melbourne Mars bar cheesecake balls.
+With bottomless booze.
 So it’s a relief that this place exists, to say the least.
 READ MORE

 If you don’t like making decisions, then you’re not going to like Aster.
-Firstly, there’s the choice of areas – you can eat inside a private room lined with wine bottles; the mirrored; dusky-pink and duck egg dining room; or – ugh – the sleek, candlelit, al fresco dining terrace perched within Nova Food.
-Then there’s the food – cooked by Helena Puolakka, it takes on a Nordic-French character, with dishes ranging all the way from traditional smorgasbords to chicken ballotine with wild mushrooms.
+Firstly, there’s the choice of areas – you can eat inside a private room lined with wine bottles; the mirrored; dusky-pink and duck egg dining room; or – ugh – the sleek, candlelit, al fresco dining terrace.
+Then there’s the food – cooked by Helena Puolakka, it takes on a Nordic-French character, with dishes ranging all the way from traditional smörgåsbords to chicken ballotine with wild mushrooms.
 Luckily, though, the drinks aren’t a problem – because you’re obviously having the Reindeer Old Fashioned.
 READ MORE

-Don’t be fooled by the salad on the Caxton Grill menu – it’s merely a ruse to distract you from the steaks, whole native lobster and roast chicken they’re cooking up in their (and coincidentally one of London’s first) Josper grill.
-After which, you’ll be free to peruse the al fresco terrace, Bowler Hat in hand (a gin and honey cocktail)…
+Don’t be fooled by the salad on the Caxton Grill menu – it’s merely a ruse to avoid too many people discovering the steaks, whole native lobster and chicken they’re cooking up on their (and coincidentally one of London’s first) Josper grill.
+After which, you’ll be free to wander the al fresco terrace, Bowler Hat in hand (a gin and honey cocktail)…

 Just be careful not to tip it.
 READ MORE